Who is best suited to assist you with your Insurance Claim when you suffer property damage, a Professionally Licensed Public Adjuster or Contractor?

 Although the contractor may understand the rebuilding process they most likely do not fully understand your insurance policy and this is very dangerous for you as the property owner.
 There are many different ways to look at a loss and I can tell you from experience, contractors and adjusters see things differently.

 As State Licensed Public Insurance Adjusters we have had to study Policies and get tested on our understanding and application of the policy.
-As your professional public adjuster we will not only prepare detailed damage estimate but we also have a vast understanding of insurance policies and will review and properly apply all applicable coverages which many times goes way beyond the obvious physical damages.
+As your professional public adjuster or private adjuster we will not only prepare detailed damage estimate but we also have a vast understanding of insurance policies and will review and properly apply all applicable coverages which many times goes way beyond the obvious physical damages.
 This is very important as there are many small nuances in the policy that can make or break the claim.
 It is a full time job to keep up on claim practices and small changes in policy language that make huge differences in the way your claim will be handled.
 If you don’t follow your requirements after a loss you could end up with your claim being denied and nobody being able to assist you.

 Any reputable Public Adjuster is going to review your insurance policy and inform you of your coverages and limitations.
 We will present your claim in the best manner to get your property back to it’s Pre-Loss Condition.
 We handle everything from notifying the insurance company of your claim, reviewing the policy, estimating damages, presenting damages to adjusters and documenting the entire process.
 We are not contractors and will not engage in any of the repairs to your property just as the contractor is not an adjuster and should not be involved in the claim process unless brought in as an expert regarding a portion of the claim.

 Here is a warning to contractors that was posted on the Florida Department of Business and Professional Regulation website:

 Sometimes contractors attempt to help victims of disasters by offering assistance with their insurance claim.
 If they do so, they may illegally be engaging in the practice of public adjusting without being properly licensed by the Department of Financial Services.